Phone-GWP-group

 Contents weight symbol

-A weight symbol indicates the weight of the packaging (including contents).
-This can allow users to decide how best to handle the packaging, as well decide which boxes (if there are different variants) they require.
+A weight symbol indicates the weight of the packaging (including its contents).
+This allows users to decide how best to handle the packaging, as well as determine which boxes (if there are different variants) they need.
 The number within the symbol can be changed as appropriate.

 2 person lift symbol